 news, exhibitions, and events

-Thirty-five artists will have their studios open; visit me in the Green Door Annex off the back parking lot at 1043C Garland Avenue in San Jose.
+Twenty-five artists will have their studios open; visit me in the Green Door Annex off the back parking lot at 1043C Garland Avenue in San Jose.
+Find a list of participating artists, more information, and a map of the studios here.

-InTouch Hanging Pods
+InTouch Hanging Pods in Mesa, Arizona

 September 13 - January 29, 2025

 The Mesa Contemporary Arts Museum presents Stephanie Metz’s InTouch Hanging Pod sculptures.
-Nine of the mysterious human-sized forms will are on view and available to touch in the museum’s Project Room.
+Nine of the mysterious human-sized forms are on view and available to touch in the museum’s Project Room.

 Read my blog post about the Mesa Art Center Opening Reception here.